Sithi uhm ingonyama." note

 - Underestimating Badassery: As cubs, Simba tries to pounce on Nala after they get into an argument over who deserves credit for the two of them losing Zazu, with Simba trying to give himself credit for both the plan and pulling it off but Nala saying it was her idea and he pulled it off with her.
 After pouncing Nala, she easily flips Simba and pins him with almost no effort, much to his shock and embarrassment.
 After shoving her off him he tries to pounce her again while she isn't looking but after sending them over a hill she ends up pinning him once again, and smugly rubs it in his face.

 - Undying Loyalty: Zazu and Rafiki display unwavering loyalty to the royal family.
-Timon and Pumbaa develop the same loyalty through their friendship with Simba.Timon: Well Simba, if it's important to you, then we're with you till the end!
+Timon and Pumbaa develop the same loyalty through their friendship with Simba.Timon: Well Simba, if it's important to you, we're with you to the end!

 - Unsportsman Like Gloating: Downplayed with Nala teasing Simba after pinning him as cubs.
 The first time she beats him she chuckles and playfully teases him "Pinned ya" with a big smile, showing its in good fun.
 After he pushes her off him though she has a smug victorious smile on her face.
 After she immediately beats him again after he pounces her again, she smirks down at him and taunts him "pinned ya again" in a more smug and arrogant voice than her previous playful one.
 Possibly justified as Simba had previous tried to take credit for her ideanote and he was the one who started both of the fights, but still noticeable as Simba is her best friend and was prince at the time.